mkorangestripe/linux/linux-notes/python-management.md

 pipenv sync    # installs all packages in Pipfile.lock pipenv update  # runs lock then sync, with no version constraints in Pipfile this updates all packages

-pipenv install psutil  # add psutil to Pipfile and Pipfile.lock and install pipenv install         # install packages in Pipfile.lock, create Pipfile.lock from Pipfile if missing pipenv install --dev   # install all dependencies including dev pipenv install -e .    # install from local setup.py into virtualenv/Pipfile
+pipenv install psutil     # add psutil to Pipfile and Pipfile.lock and install pipenv install -d pylint  # add pylint to dev-packages and install

+pipenv install       # install packages in Pipfile.lock, create Pipfile.lock from Pipfile if missing pipenv install -d    # install all dependencies including dev-packages pipenv install -e .  # install from local setup.py into virtualenv/Pipfile

 pipenv graph   # display currently–installed dependency graph pipenv check   # check installed dependencies for security vulnerabilities